-Associate Degrees and Certificates of Achievement are awarded within 2-3 months of each semester, fall, spring and summer.
+Associate Degrees and Certificates of Achievement are awarded within 2-3 months of each fall, spring, or summer semester.

 It is the responsibility of the student who expects to receive a degree or certificate to file a petition with Admissions and Records.
 See the Admissions and Records calendar for deadline dates.